johannschopplich/kirbyuse/README.md

 ### useHelpers

-Returns the $helpers object with type hints.
+Returns the internal Fiber helpers.

-This composable is a simple shortcut to `window.panel.app.$helpers`, see [the lab docs](https://lab.getkirby.com/public/lab/internals/helpers/).
+This composable is a simple shortcut to `window.panel.app.$helper`.
+See the [Lab documentation](https://lab.getkirby.com/public/lab/internals/helpers/) for details.

 **Example:**